Is a Business Loan Installment or Revolving Credit? – Key Differences

 What is an Installment Loan?

-An installment loan is a type of loan in which borrowers receive a lump sum of money and repay it in equal installments over a predetermined period.
+An installment loan is a type of loan in which borrowers receive a lump sum of money and repay it in equal installments over a predetermined period of time.
 These loans have fixed terms and repayment schedules outlined in the loan agreement.

-Installment loans are commonly used for various purposes, including capital loans for small businesses.
-The loan amount, interest rates, and repayment terms are agreed upon at the beginning of the loan.
+Small businesses often utilize installment loans for various purposes, including working capital.
+The borrower and lender agree to the loan amount, interest rates, and repayment terms at the beginning of the loan.
 This type of financing provides predictability for borrowers, making budgeting easier.

 Online lenders and traditional financial institutions, such as banks and credit unions, offer installment loans to businesses.
 These lenders have specific lending requirements that companies must meet to qualify for the loan.